-There were no share options granted by the Company during the year.
+There were no share based payments granted by the Company during the year.
+There were no termination benefits paid during the year.
 The terms 'Director' and 'executive officer' have been treated as mutually exclusive for the purposes of this disclosure.